Guide for Authors

 12. Publication Fees

-- Microbes and Infectious Diseases is the official journal of Faculty of Medicine, Zagazig University, Egypt.
-Authors from other universities and scientific institutions inside and outside Egypt are welcomed.
-Microbes and Infectious Diseases is a peer-reviewed journal publishing articles related to the fields of medical/clinical/pharmaceutical microbiology, infections prevention and control, and infectious diseases.
+• Microbes and Infectious Diseases is the official journal of the Faculty of Medicine, Zagazig University, Egypt.
+Authors from other institutions are welcome.
+The journal welcomes manuscripts from around the world.
+This peer-reviewed journal covers medical/clinical/pharmaceutical microbiology, infection prevention and control, and infectious diseases.
+For the full aim and scope, please visit: Journal Aim and Scope.

-- We will not consider any manuscript previously published nor under review by another publication.
-Once accepted for review, the manuscript must not be submitted elsewhere.
+• Manuscripts previously published or under review elsewhere are not considered.
+Ethical standards prohibit plagiarism, undisclosed conflicts of interest, inappropriate authorship, and duplicate publication.
 Unethical publishing, such as plagiarism, undisclosed conflicts of interest, inappropriate authorship, and duplicate publication are forbidden.

-- Online submission: All manuscripts should be sent on line Via Microbes and Infectious diseases website (https://mid.journals.ekb.eg/), authors should first register to the Editorial system, then Please follow the hyperlink “manuscript submission” and upload all of your manuscript files following the instructions given under the title manuscript preparation.
+• Online submission: All manuscripts should be sent on line Via Microbes and Infectious diseases website (https://mid.journals.ekb.eg/), authors should first register to the Editorial system, then Please follow the hyperlink “manuscript submission” and upload all of your manuscript files following the instructions given under the title manuscript preparation.
 The system converts your article files to a single PDF file used in the peer-review process.
 Editable files (e.g., Word) are required to typeset your article for final publication.
-All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.
+All correspondence, including notification of the Editor's decision and requests for revision, are sent by e-mail.
+Authors are welcomed to see the Author Guide Video in the journal homepage.

 1. Copyright, Licensing, Publication Rights